 Given the close proximity of Port Orleans Riverside, either by walking path or boat service, you also effectively gain the amenities of that sister resort (which is why French Quarter no longer has a table service restaurant).
 This is nice in that it provides greater variety in terms of counter service meals, lounge, and shopping.

 Have you stayed at Port Orleans Resort – French Quarter?
-Agree or disagree with my assessment?
+Does its lack of unique transportation to the parks, character dining, or other ‘big’ draws make it less appealing to you?
+Or, do you find Disney’s Port Orleans — French Quarter to be among the best of the Moderate Resorts thanks to its tranquility and atmosphere?
+Do you dislike French Quarter?!
 Disagree with my take on NOLA?
 Any additional tips to add regarding French Quarter?
 Planning on staying here?
 We love hearing from you, so please share your thoughts or any questions about the hotel in the comments below!